mosn/layotto/docs/en/design/lock/lock-api-design.md

 **Q: Can we force the user to set the number of seconds to be large enough(instead of too small)?**

 A: There is no way to limit it at compile time or startup, forget it

+**Q: What would happen if different applications pass the same lock_owner?**

+case 1.
+If two apps with different app-id pass the same lock_owner,they won't conflict because lock_owner is grouped by 'app-id ',while 'app-id' is configurated in sidecar's static config(configurated in config.json or passed as parameters at startup)

+case 2.If two apps with same app-id pass the same lock_owner,they will conflict and the second app will obtained the same lock already used by the first app.Then the correctness property will be broken.
+So user has to care about the uniqueness property of lock_owner.

+We let lock_owner field optional.If lock_owner is blank,the sidecar will generate a uuid for the request.

 **Q: Why not add metadata field**